 When properly applied, dental sealants can last up to 10 years.
 They are often recommended for pediatric patients who are cavity-prone, but people of all ages can benefit from dental sealants at Green Leaf Dental.

-At Green Leaf Dental, our dentists offer a wide variety of different periodontal care treatments for gum disease.
+At Green Leaf Dental, our dentists in Seattle offer a wide variety of different periodontal care treatments for gum disease.
 We provide deep cleanings (scaling & root planing) and antibiotics to halt the progression of mild-to-moderate cases of gum disease.

 In addition to this, we offer treatments like Guided Tissue Regeneration (GTR) to help rebuild gum and jaw bone tissue that have been affected by advanced gum disease.
 Other surgical options that may be required for gum disease treatment include gum flap surgery to clean the roots of your teeth, and gum grafting to help rebuild your gum tissue.